StopwatchString/cpputils/README.md

 A collection of header-only implementation includes to help speed up development.
 The existing utilities mostly focus on OS interaction, but more general tools will eventually pop up.

+## Implementation Selection

+When relevant, the implementation will be selected through the use of the ```__cplusplus``` preprocessor macro.
+Notably, MSVC does not by default support this preprocessor macro and defines its own, for some reason.
+In order to enable it, you must add the ```/Zc:__cplusplus``` option to your build to enable this option being set.
+Otherwise your implementation will default to the version with the lowest version requirements (or not work at all out of the box).
+Blame Microsoft.

 ## Table of Contents

 [Interprocess Mutex](#cpputilsinterprocessmutexh)